dgoffredo/fix-cpp-warnings/README.md

 # Tips

- - Run on a linux machine where clang is present.
-That's most dev linux machines.
+ - libclang must be present.
+You can set the path to libclang.so in `clangwrapper.py`.
  - The tricky part of using these scripts is supplying the appropriate compiler flags; namely all of the `-I`s and `-D`s clang needs to understand your code.
- - Any diagnostic of severity 3 or greater (error) is enough to mess up these scripts.
+ - Any diagnostic of severity 3 (error) or greater is enough to mess up these scripts.
  - The output of each script is a file with the same name as the input file, but with an additional suffix `.rewrite`.

 # Scripts